*SPOILER ALERT! *

 doctor and patient were wearing identical frowns.
 Jinatta folded her arms

-across her chest, her posture conveying disappointment.
+across her chest, her posture conveying irritation.

 “Why